MichaelCade/argocd-kanister/Readme.md

 | Puffball | Diane | hamster | f    | 1999-03-30 | NULL  |
 +----------+-------+---------+------+------------+-------+
 1 row in set (0.00 sec)
+exit
+exit
 ```

 ## Sync your project

-By resyncing your project you're going to trigger the creation
+By resyncing your project you're going to trigger the creation of a backup. check on minio.

 ## Introduce some "bad" change in your application stack.